RData

 #![allow(unused_variables)] fn main() { ensure!(rdata.is::<File>()); let file = rdata.borrow::<File>(); prn!("{} bytes", file.metadata()?.len()); let wrong_type = rdata.borrow::<PathBuf>(); //an error let aliasing_mut = rdata.borrow_mut::<File>(); //an error }

-, you're transferring ownership of your Rust data to the garbage
+When you call glsp::rdata, you're transferring ownership of your Rust data to the garbage

-becomes unreachable for any reason, it will automatically be deallocated.
+collector.
+If the rdata becomes unreachable for any reason, it will automatically be deallocated.

-This will drop the rdata
+This will drop the rdata's payload, invoking its destructor.

 Being at the mercy of the garbage collector isn't always desirable, so you can manually take

-method.
+back ownership of an RData's payload using the RData::take method.
 If you attempt to

 #![allow(unused_variables)] fn main() { let file: File = rdata.take::<File>()?; let already_taken = rdata.borrow::<File>(); //an error }

-as Return Values
+RData as Return Values

-s can return any Rust type which implements the
+In the previous chapter, we described how rfns can return any Rust type which implements the

-trait.
+IntoVal trait.
 That trait is used to automatically convert the function's return value

 into a GameLisp value.

-We provide a default implementation of IntoVal
+We provide a default implementation of IntoVal for any 'static type.
+This implementation

-function, converting it into an rdata
+simply passes its self argument to the glsp::rdata function, converting it into an rdata.

-This means that if you return one of your own types from an rfn
+This means that if you return one of your own types from an rfn, it will "just work", even if

-you haven't provided an explicit implementation of IntoVal
+you haven't provided an explicit implementation of IntoVal.

 #![allow(unused_variables)] fn main() { struct Sprite { //... } impl Sprite { fn new(path: &str) -> Sprite { //... } } glsp::bind_rfn("Sprite", &Sprite::new)?; }